Table of Contents

-You can book your test online via the DVLA website.
+You can book your test online via the DVSA website.
 Tests are always undertaken at government-run Test Centres throughout the UK.
 There is a full list of them online, or you can check with your local authority as to where your nearest test centre is.

 How much is a motorcycle theory test?

 Your theory test currently costs £23.
 Unlike your CBT, motorbike theory tests are held in test centres around the UK, and not private driving schools, and have a set fee of £23.00.

 If I fail my theory test do I have to pay again?